timofeysie/heroes2/README.md

 ```
 That might be the problem, a conflict between the router outlet and the dynamic form.

 If we get rid of the dynamic form directive (is it still called a directive?) and the app still crashes with the same error.
+(updte: A component is a directive-with-a-template)

 So is it worth eventrying to move the form somewhere?